CAPTAIN FUN LISTENING HOUR

 Final Friday of the Month

-Our featured DJ for September will be Dan De Federicis
+Our featured DJ for November will be Gerry Wichrowski

 We spin records for the local business crowd, students, retirees and the general public from Noon to 1 PM on the last Friday of each month.
 Chuck “Rochmon” Vosganian spins the records and gets the conversation flowing.
 A playlist is selected by a different local music lover every month.
 Bring a brown bag lunch.
 Coffee and tea are provided.